 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Long, David and Julienne Stroeve.
+Long, D. G. and J. Stroeve.
 2011.
-Enhanced-Resolution SSM/I and AMSR-E Daily Polar Brightness Temperatures.
-Version 1.0. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Enhanced-Resolution SSM/I and AMSR-E Daily Polar Brightness Temperatures. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 Northern and Southern Hemispheres, and full global